Arronk/My-Coding-Journey/LogR2.md

 I don't really have a full understanding on the syntax and implementation process yet but I understand what we are trying to do.
 I need to build my own linked list!

+## Day 28: 15.08.2018

+### Progress: Continued with the final C pset5 - Hard Mode

+Finished working through all the Src5 examples in detail as well as thoroughly rewatched the weekly lecture.
+Started Progressing through all the weekly shorts again building a few practice exercises to continue building up my foundational knowledge of structures, C syntax to prep me for doing this pset5 correctly.